 Ever the philosophy teacher, Malick relies on voiceover to meditate on the notions of right and wrong, using the real letters to simultaneously propel the narrative (despite the lack of actual on-screen warfare, the three-hour runtime never drags) and let the audience partake in a broader discussion about morality that comes to a head with no room for ambiguity.
 The style may be the same, but A Hidden Life is far less likely to spark debates about its meaning than, say, To the Wonder.

 Striving for authenticity, the film is perhaps most admirable in its choice to cast primarily German-speaking actors (Swedish thespian Michael Nyqvist, who passed away during the lengthy post-production, and the Belgian Matthias Schoenaerts are the major exceptions): whether German, Austrian or Swiss (the late Bruno Ganz), everyone lends a truly Teutonic feel to the picture, shedding light on a story that deserved to be told.

 At its core, though, A Hidden Life is the most heartbreakingly tender love story Malick has ever brought to the screen, made all the more impressive by the fact that it is largely epistolary.
 Whenever Diehl and Pachner address each other from afar, A Hidden Life truly soars, highlighting very modern concerns via the deceptively simple story of two people in days gone by, separated by a huge injustice.

 Reviewed at the 2019 Festival de Cannes.
-A Hidden Life is yet to receive a UK release date
+A Hidden Life will be released on 17 January 2020.